From the Helpline

 We receive food preservation and food safety questions from all over the US.
 What follows are some of the most recent ones.
 Remember, if you have a question for us, please use our contact form: Got A Question?.
 We would love to help you safely preserve!

-Where can I get my All American pressure canner calibrated and how much does it cost?
+Where can I get my pressure canner calibrated and how much does it cost?

-Not only does our county extension not provide the service of calibrating pressure canner gauges, but neither does All American or its parent company, Wisconsin Aluminum Foundry.
+All American Presssure Canners: If you have an All American pressure canner, All American, as well as its parent company, Wisconsin Aluminum Foundry, does not provide this service.
 A telephone conversation with a service representative at All American revealed that the cost of mailing the old parts for testing was more than the cost of replacing the part(s).
 In fact, if you have a model older than 1995, you can simply replace the older gauge with a newer one.
+Read more on our website:http://ucanr.edu/sites/MFPOC/From_the_Helpline/.

 What size of jar should you use to can fish?